Most Hated NFL Players of All Time

 Bottom Line: Cam Newton

 Before he even played his first NFL game, Newton uttered his famous words, and some have viewed him in a certain light ever since.
-They wondered if he was a me-first player, and even after a decade in the NFL, winning an MVP and setting the QB rushing touchdown record, some still don’t like the “style” in which Newton acts.
+They wondered if he was a me-first player, and even after a decade in the NFL, winning an MVP and setting the quarterback rushing touchdown record, some still hated the man.

 Position: Quarterback